Automatic identification and data capture: Capturing data from printed documents

-These basic technologies allow extracting information from paper documents for further processing in the enterprise information systems such as ERP, CRM, and others.
+These technologies enable data extraction from paper documents for processing in enterprise systems like ERP and CRM.

 The documents for data capture can be divided into 3 groups: structured, semi-structured, and unstructured.

-Structured documents (questionnaires, tests, insurance forms, tax returns, ballots, etc.) have completely the same structure and appearance.
-It is the easiest type for data capture because every data field is located at the same place for all documents.
+Structured documents (e.g., questionnaires, tests, tax returns, insurance forms, ballots) have identical layouts, making data capture straightforward since fields are always in the same location.

-Semi-structured documents (invoices, purchase orders, waybills, etc.) have the same structure, but their appearance depends on several items and other parameters.
-Capturing data from these documents is a complex, but solvable task.
+Semi-structured documents (e.g., invoices, purchase orders, waybills) follow a general format, but layout varies by vendor or parameters.
+Capturing data requires more advanced methods.

 Unstructured documents (letters, contracts, articles, etc.) could be flexible with structure and appearance.

 The Internet and the future

 Advocates for the growth of AIDC systems argue that AIDC has the potential to greatly increase industrial efficiency and general quality of life.
 If widely implemented, the technology could reduce or eliminate counterfeiting, theft, and product waste, while improving the efficiency of supply chains.
 However, others have voiced criticisms of the potential expansion of AIDC systems into everyday life, citing concerns over personal privacy, consent, and security.

-The global association Auto-ID Labs was founded in 1999 and is made up of 100 of the largest companies in the world such as Walmart, Coca-Cola, Gillette, Johnson & Johnson, Pfizer, Procter & Gamble, Unilever, UPS, companies working in the sector of technology such as SAP, Alien, Sun as well as five academic research centers.
-These are based at the following Universities; Massachusetts Institute of Technology in the USA, the University of Cambridge in the UK, the University of Adelaide in Australia, Keio University in Japan, and ETH Zurich, as well as the University of St. Gallen in Switzerland.
+The global Auto-ID Labs association, founded in 1999, includes major corporations such as Walmart, Coca-Cola, Gillette, Johnson & Johnson, Pfizer, Procter & Gamble, Unilever, UPS, and tech firms like SAP, Alien, and Sun, along with five academic research centers.
+These centers are based at the Massachusetts Institute of Technology (USA), University of Cambridge (UK), University of Adelaide (Australia), Keio University (Japan), ETH Zurich and University of St. Gallen (Switzerland).

-The Auto-ID Labs suggests a concept of a future supply chain that is based on the Internet of objects, i.e., a global application of RFID.
-They try to harmonize technology, processes, and organization.
-Research is focused on miniaturization (aiming for a size of 0.3 mm/chip), reduction in the price per single device (aiming at around $0.05 per unit), the development of innovative applications such as payment without any physical contact (Sony/Philips), domotics (clothes equipped with radio tags and intelligent washing machines), and sporting events (timing at the Berlin Marathon).
+Auto-ID Labs envisions a future supply chain based on the Internet of Objects — a global application of RFID.
+Their goal is to harmonize technology, processes, and organization.
+Research focuses on miniaturization (targeting 0.3 mm per chip), cost reduction (around $0.05 per unit), and innovative applications such as contactless payments (Sony/Philips), domotics (e.g., tagged clothing and intelligent appliances), and sporting events (e.g., timing at the Berlin Marathon).